zydou/arti/doc/hss.md

 > [!caution]
 > To avoid data loss, `arti hss ctor-migrate` should only be run when
 > no other process is accessing either keystore.
+> So, you must shut down your hidden service while you do the migration.

 > [!note]
 > In the future, we plan to support running `ctor-migrate`